Dharmil03/Notes_app_backend/README.md

 6) share a note -> POST api/v1/auth/notes/:id//share
 7) for search -> post api/v1/auth/search

-I have also user rate limiter and throttling to optimize APIS
+I have also used rate limiter and throttling to optimize APIS